 - To turn this into a collaborative activity, have one group of students stay frozen, while the others dance around them, exploring different spatial relationships.

 3.)
 Action Dances – Ask students to choose something they like to do outside of the studio.
 Direct them to perform an action that represents this activity.
 Provide simple choreographic directions to help your students transform these basic actions into abstract dance movements.
-For example, they can utilize repetition, variation, inversion, or changes in level, rhythm, or tempo.
+For example, they can use repetition, variation, inversion, or changes in level, rhythm, or tempo.

 - To engage students further while watching one another’s dances, have them guess what the performing dancer is doing.